inds-inc/inds-inc.github.io/sendexplorer.md

 -   Hyperlink to multi-domain subject view with tabular and graphical displays of data

--   Line Graph Visualization

--   Clinical Observations Timecourse Visualization
+-   The ability to create and save report and visualization presets so they can be recalled and subsequently applied to the same or any other study\*
+    \**Features new to Version 6.0*

-**SEND Explorer<sup>®</sup> Plus** includes all of the above features as well as:
+**SEND Explorer**® **Plus** includes all of the above features as well
+as:

 -   Straight-forward load interface and study dashboard

 -   Fully-compliant SEND-based data model

+-   Study overview page containing a free-text field for capturing scientific observations and notes, loaded image files, hyperlinks to other documents or web-pages of interest, and a list of endpoints of interest for sharing with others in your organization\*

+-   Ability for user to capture and retain endpoints of interest while reviewing summary data\*

+-   Ability to apply ad hoc endpoints of interest en masse to selected visualizations\*

--   Multi-study/multi-domain data query grid
+-   Multi-study/multi-domain data grid for querying across domains and studies

--   Hyperlinked related records

 -   Multi-study Correlations Matrix visualization with tissue-finding indicators and drill-down to subject data

--   Multi-study Timecourse Grid visualization permitting comparison of endpoint across studies and over time
+-   Multi-study Timecourse Grid visualization permitting comparison of selected endpoint across studies and over time

+-   Multi-study Treemap visualization to identify relative prevalence of Histopathology findings across studies weighted by any of a number of severity-based weighting algorithms

--   Multi-study Treemap visualization facilitating recognition and communication of patterns in histopathology findings.
+-   Multi-Study Histopathology Barchart to facilitate recognition and communication of patterns in histopathology findings\*

--   Multi-study Historical Control Value Distribution Visualization
+-   Multi-Study Subject Compare chart providing side-by-side comparison of subject findings from within or across studies\*

+-   Multi-Study Historical Control Values Distribution visualization, revealing the distribution of numeric endpoints in control subjects, differentiable by sex, species, vehicle, test facility, supplier, subject age, etc.
+    \**Features new to Version 6.0*

-**SEND Explorer<sup>®</sup> Warehouse** includes all of the above features as well as:
+**SEND Explorer**® **Warehouse** includes all of the above features as well as:

--   Administrative tool to allow term reconciliation, to view/modify mapped terms, to specify unit transformations, and to identify number of decimal places for display
+-   Web-based\* administrative interface for term reconciliation, to view/modify mapped terms, and to specify unit transformations

 -   Ability to register new source systems and connectors to integrate legacy data